Cottle County DWI Court Process

 1. Arraignment (First Appearance)

-• When it happens: The arraignment is your first appearance in court, usually within a few weeks of your arrest.
-The exact timeframe will be specified on your citation or release paperwork.
+- When it Happens: The arraignment is your first official court appearance.
+It usually occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings